ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment/index.md

 #### Create Personal Access Token

 Follow these steps to create a Personal Access Token (see [create a PAT](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page#create-a-pat) for more info):
-1. Log in to your Azure DevOps organization and open your team project.
+1. Log in to your Azure DevOps organization.
 1. Open the user settings menu in the top right corner and choose Personal access tokens.
 1. Choose New Token.
-1. Click the show all scopes link.
+1. Click the Show all scopes link.
 1. Give the token access to the scopes 'Environment (Read & manage)' and 'Tokens (read & manage)'.
   ![Personal Access Token Scopes](../../../../../images/provision-azure-vm-in-azure-pipelines-environment/pat-scopes.png)
 1. Click on Create.